notesonidleness/notesonidleness.github.io/content/post/2023-09-05-sakamoto-and-replaceable/index.md

 In doing so, he both helps and challenges the tyrants, making them realize that they are tyrants.
 There is real action there, no matter how pseudo your definition of 'real.'

 While most people don't reach that level, instead, they let the abusers continue without remorse for what they do, allowing them to fall into a state of delusion.
 They try to find cheap pleasure to suppress their malicious hearts.

-One must rise above Sakamoto.
+But I must say, one must rise above Sakamoto.